Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 The match was played between two teams, each consisting of seven to nine players.
 There are attackers and defenders on each squad.

 To begin the rally, a player from one team serves the service ball over the net to the other team.
-The service must be delivered from behind the end line.
-Learn various serving styles like the overhand, underhand, and leap serve.
+The player serving the ball must stand behind the back line to start the game.

 To build up an attack, you must pass the ball properly when the opposition team serves it to your team.